-ss.
-15.1 and 15.2 of the Labour Relations Act, 1995
+s.
+15.1 of the Labour Relations Act, 1995

-(2) Sections 15.1 and 15.2 of the Labour Relations Act, 1995 do not apply for the purpose of determining bargaining units under subsection (1) unless the Lieutenant Governor in Council, by regulation, provides otherwise.
+(2) Section 15.1 of the Labour Relations Act, 1995 does not apply for the purpose of determining bargaining units under subsection (1) unless the Lieutenant Governor in Council, by regulation, provides otherwise.